Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/DevSecOps/AWS SSO from Self Gitlab Terraform Module Registry.md

   use_custom_template             = true
   template_project_id             = local.template_project_id
-  group_with_project_templates_id = "xxxxxxxx" # Group ID with template in, is subgroup of Namespace Group (not the same as Namespace ID) namespace_id                    = "93347992" # Group ID to create project in
+  group_with_project_templates_id = "xxxxxxxx" # Group ID with template in, is subgroup of Namespace Group (not the same as Namespace ID) namespace_id                    = "xxxxxxxx" # Group ID to create project in

   lifecycle {
     prevent_destroy = true